Mera Peak Climbing

 Includes

-• Local government fee and necessary paper work for climbing
+• Local government fee and necessary paper works

 Excludes